 Rule #3 – Believe in your company and your product

 • If you don’t believe in your company and your product how will a potential customer believe in them?
-You must have absolute belief in your company, the products and services you offer and that the customer is better served buying your product from you.
+You must have absolute belief in your company, the products and services you offer, and that the customer is better served to buy your product from you.
 This belief system determines your fate, not just in the sales process but also in your sales career.

 Rule #4 – Set your Goals and make a plan to reach these Goals

-Rule #5 – Learn, develop and implement new sale skills
+Rule #5 – Learn, develop and implement new sales skills